File: how to nourish, style and maintain your hair?

 (Photo credits: Christophe Adric)

-What does your daily work involve?
+What does your daily work consist of?

-Quite simply: developing the Artley concept and motivate my staff of experts with all my energy and passion.
+Simply put: developing the Artley concept and motivate my staff of experts with all my energy and passion.

 (Re)know your hair type